Obama quashes prospect of fast-track Brexit UK-U.S. trade deal

 "They've got to put in place free trade agreements and we are enthusiastic and supportive; we're providing Britain with as much assistance as we can at a technical level," Turnbull told reporters in Hangzhou.

-Both Obama and May said they would try to minimise the impact of Brexit, stressed the closeness of their relations and expressed a desire to strengthen those ties wherever possible.
+Both Obama and May said they would try to minimize the impact of Brexit, stressed the closeness of their relations and expressed a desire to strengthen those ties wherever possible.

 "What I committed to Theresa is that we will consult closely with her as she and her government move forward with Brexit negotiations to ensure that we don't see adverse effects in the trade and commercial relationship between the United States and the United Kingdom," Obama said.

-"We're going to do everything we can to make sure that the consequences of the decision don't end up unravelling what is already a very strong and robust economic relationship," he said.
+"We're going to do everything we can to make sure that the consequences of the decision don't end up unraveling what is already a very strong and robust economic relationship," he said.

 (Additional reporting by Sue-Lin Wong; Editing by John Ruwitch and Kim Coghill)